-If it is not feasible to provide separate exhaust ducts for each dryer, ducts from individual dryers may be channeled into a "common main duct."
-The individual ducts should enter the bottom or side of the main duct at an angle not more than 45° in the direction of air flow and should be spaced at least 46-1/8" apart.
-The main duct should be tapered, with the diameter increasing before each individual 14-inch (minimum for gas dryers or 72 Kw electric dryers) or 16-inch (minimum for steam dryers) duct is added.
+If it is not feasible to provide separate exhaust ducts for each dryer, ducts from individual dryers may be channeled into a "common main duct".
+The individual ducts should enter the bottom or side of the main duct at an angle not more than 45° in the direction of air flow and should be spaced at least 48-3/8 inches apart.
+The main duct should be tapered, with the diameter increasing before each individual 14-inch (minimum for gas dryers or 72 Kw electric dryers) or 16-inch (minimum for steam dryers or 80 Kw electric dryers) duct is added.

-IMPORTANT: The AD-115 is not provided with a back draft damper.
+IMPORTANT: The AD-120ES is not provided with a back draft damper.
 When exhausted into a multiple (common) exhaust line, a back draft damper must be installed at each dryer duct.